CIDARLAB/clotho3/clotho3-web/README.md

 - editor side content

 - plasmid
-    - highlight in element only for annotation active
     - (?) ui-mask for position -- probably rewrite so smaller

 - $keypress.suspend() e.g. in trail mode when using search bar -- need to be namespaced

 - allow resolve of Application.mixin() in $routeProvider ---- see terminal as example - need controller